jozsefsallai/megabackup/README.md

 You should see the output of each step in your terminal.

+*Note: The script was made to primarily work on Debian-based machines.
+If you use something else (e.g. CentOS, Arch, etc.), you might want to edit the `MYSQL_DEFAULTS_EXTRA_FILE` variable in the `backup.sh` file, depending on the distribution you're using.*

 ## Automation

 You can use `cron` or any similar utility to automate the script execution.
 Here's a cron entry for every 30 minutes.